What Is Loud Quitting and How To Address It in 2026? - RecruitBPM

 Walking Out Mid-Shift

 The most dramatic form involves employees leaving during work hours without notice.
-Often triggered by confrontations with managers, these exits leave teams scrambling and send clear messages about workplace problems.
+Often triggered by confrontations with managers, these exits leave teams scrambling.
+They send clear messages about workplace problems to remaining employees.

 What Causes Loud Quitting?